achilikin/Galileo/README.md

     * gps pmtk [on|off] - on/off PMTK sentences from GPS
     * gps baud          - set communication speed, 14400 not supported
     * gps release       - prints GPS module firmware information
-    * pmtk <command>    - adds $PMTK to specified command and sends to GPS module
+    * pmtk <command>    - sends specified command to GPS module, see example and note below
     * set time          - set system time using GPS time of the last fix, use MtkGps::setTimeZone() to add offset to UTC time
     * system [cmd]      - system command line fun